 The final experiment

 Now that you've completed the first machine learning tutorial and have your experiment set up, you can continue to improve the model and then deploy it as a predictive web service.

 Iterate to try to improve the model - For example, you can change the features you use in your prediction.
 Or you can modify the properties of the Linear Regression algorithm or try a different algorithm altogether.
 You can even add multiple machine learning algorithms to your experiment at one time and compare two of them by using the Evaluate Model module.
-For an example of how to compare multiple models in a single experiment, see Compare Regressors in the Cortana Intelligence Gallery.
+For an example of how to compare multiple models in a single experiment, see Compare Regressors in the Azure AI Gallery.